1. Home

 If you were targeted by police while traveling through the state and they discovered drugs in your vehicle, contact our law firm as soon as possible.
 We are skilled at challenging every aspect of a drug stop.
 We frequently reference United States v.
 Gault, a U.S. Supreme Court case that addresses issues related to the gathering of information by police.

 Our Lincoln criminal defense attorneys can provide the legal aid you need in an interstate drug trafficking case.
-At Monzón, Guerra & Chipman, our interstate drug trafficking defense attorneys defend people facing drug charges based on evidence gathered in a drug stop along I-80 or I-29 in Nebraska.
+At Monzón, Guerra & Chipman, our lawyers defend people facing drug charges based on evidence gathered in drug stops along I-80 or I-29 in Nebraska.
 Our firm is led by a dedicated legal advocate who has extensive experience on both sides of the law, dating back to 1994.
 We have litigated hundreds of cases and are ready to go to work for you.

-Contact one of our attorneys at or here to discuss your case in a consultation.
+Call one of our attorneys at 402-979-8703 or contact us here to discuss your case in a consultation.